CZ-NIC/knot/src/knot/modules/geoip/geoip.rst

        TXT: "subnet\ 2001:DB8::/32"
    ...

+Clients from the specified subnets will receive the responses defined in the module config.
+Others will receive the default records defined in the zone (if any).

 ..
 NOTE::
    If a space or a quotation mark is a part of record data, such a character must be prefixed with a backslash.
 The following notations are equivalent::